 - Pay attention to the liquids.
 You do not want your brisket to get dry so keep checking if you need to add water.
 But, only add water in 1 tablespoon increments - you do not want to braise the brisket.

 - Use all the onions.
 Don't even think about making less than eight onions.
 It works.

 - To cook larger portions, make sure you have the Dutch oven or roasting pan that fits.
 If necessary, you could find 2 or more smaller cuts of the brisket at the grocery stores.
 Smaller cuts may be easier for you to handle.

 As I mentioned earlier, your brisket might even taste better the next day.
 So here is how you want to handle one of the best beef brisket recipes ever.

 To Reheat.
 Preheat oven to 325°.
 Skim off any fat from the surface of the beef brisket.
-With the brisket in Dutch oven, cover it and reheat it for 1 hour or until heated through.
+With the brisket in the Dutch oven, cover it and reheat it for 1 hour or until heated through.

-Nach Waxman’s Famous Beef Brisket
+Famous Oven Baked Beef Brisket